 TL;DR, the ranked summary

-For a US company paying international contractors in 2026, the top compliance-friendly method is Omnivoo Contract Management at a flat $49 per finalized contract.
+For a US company paying international contractors in 2026, the top compliance-friendly method is Omnivoo Contract Management at $49 per contractor per month.
 Country-aware contracts, IRS tax-form collection, KYC, and global payouts at cost are bundled into one workflow that produces the audit trail you actually need.

 Ranked summary (most compliant first):

-- Omnivoo Contract Management, flat $49 per finalized contract, end-to-end compliance stack
+- Omnivoo Contract Management, $49 per contractor per month, end-to-end compliance stack

 - Contractor management platforms (Deel, Remote, Multiplier, Plane), per-seat monthly, similar compliance scope